MobilePayDev/MobilePay-Payments-API/docs/testing.md

 ### Log on to test app

 1. Install and open the MobilePay DK/FI MobilePay Test app
-2. Select "Log på (Eksisterende bruger)" / "Kirjaudu sovellukseen / "Log on (existing user)""
+2. Select "Log på (Eksisterende bruger)" / "Kirjaudu sovellukseen" / "Log on (existing user)"
-3. Ensure that the environment selector is set to ”Integrator Sandbox (With Login)"
+3. Ensure that the environment selector is set to "Sandbox (With Login)"
 4. Enter a valid Sandbox phone number (you have received during on-boarding)
 5. Enter PIN: “1234”
 6. Enter activation code: “123456” and press "OK" / "Jatka"